Join AWANA Now!

 The AWANA ministry at Fifth is held on Wednesday at 6:00pm.
 Children may enter into the program at any time during the year.
-The program runs Sept. thru March 30 for the following ages.
+The program runs Sept. thru March 30 for the following age groups.

 Your child will begin the evening of AWANA with a family-style meal shared with their group, adult leader, and helper.
 Then the entire ministry will meet for opening ceremonies before dispersing to one of three stations.